wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365-developer/msgraph-toolkit-intro/includes/4-exercise-sign-in-app.md

 In this unit, you'll create a web application and explore a starter project.
-You'll then use the component from the toolkit to sign into your application, and access Microsoft Graph functionality.
+You'll then use the component from the toolkit to sign in to your application, and access Microsoft Graph functionality.

 ## Set up the app structure for your web app